top of page

 Photographer: Bill Halkett

-The following spring, a young albino whale and her pod were cornered and captured at Pedder Bay just north of Race Rocks, close to where Alice's first and last sighting was reported.
-Scientists named the new albino whale Chimo and assured the public that it was not Alice they had captured, but perhaps Alice's daughter.
-Sadly, Chimo lasted only two years in captivity, leaving British Columbians wondering about Alice's fate.
-After more than twenty years of reported sightings, Alice was never seen again.
+The following spring, a young albino whale and her pod were cornered and captured at Pedder Bay, just north of Race Rocks, close to where Alice’s first and last sighting had been reported.
+Scientists named the new albino whale Chimo and assured the public that it was not Alice they had captured, but perhaps her daughter.
+Sadly, Chimo survived only two years in captivity, leaving British Columbians wondering about Alice’s fate.
+After more than twenty years of reported sightings, Alice was never seen again in British Columbia waters.

 1970::Chimo Adjusts to Life In Captivity